-Under her tutelage, my sibs and I learned a couple of important life lessons:
+Under her tutelage, my siblings and I learned a couple of important life lessons:

 1. that we were basically bad children (this fits right in with the catholic church’s doctrine of original sin, so likely made perfect sense to us at the time), and

-2. that God must be very, very busy keeping track of every opportunity to personally administer the punishment that we so richly deserved.
+2. that God must be very, very busy keeping track of every opportunity to personally administer the punishment that my sibs and I so richly deserved.

 (This worldview, incidentally, may also help explain why the Globe and Mail’s Lorne Rubenstein once described golfer Tiger Woods as “discombobulated” and “pathetic”.
-If you’re wondering why poor Tiger’s golf did a nosedive after the scandal, just ask my mother . . . )
+If you’re wondering why poor Tiger’s golf did a nosedive after his infamous scandal, just ask my mother . . . )